Gravgor/next-restaurant/README.md

 #### 1. **Pull repository and set up environment**

-Pull this repository and set up Postgres database locally using the
+Pull this repository and set up a Postgres database locally using

 ```
 docker-compose up
 ```

-It should create a postgres database locally on your computer.
+It should create a postgres database locally.

 #### 2. **Create the Data Model**